algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 The third objective of this project is to promote the website to find users.

+These three objectives have to be realised with Docker.

 Multiple people have already created websites or applications that can do that.
 These take your location and the time till Christmas.
 We want something more precise but also not restricted to your position.